-In conclusion, what will damage your phone battery are substandard power banks.
+What will damage your phone battery are substandard power banks.
 So what should you do?
 Avoid buying ridiculously cheap, nameless and faceless portable chargers, especially if you own a good quality smartphone.
-Those items are usually of substandard quality and are more likely to damage your phone battery.
+Those items are usually of substandard quality and are more likely to damage your cell phone battery.

 Lastly, when buying a power bank for use with your devices, be sure to check the power ratings to confirm that it discharges voltage and power that is specified for your phone.
 This is important.

-If you see someone complain that a power bank damaged his phone, chances are that they charged said phone with an inferior quality power bank.
-Using a power bank in itself does not damage your phone battery in any way.
+If you see someone complain that a power bank damaged their phone, chances are that they charged said phone with an inferior quality or faulty power bank.
+Using a power bank in itself does not damage your cellphone battery in any way.

-What other things may damage your phone battery?
+What other things may damage your cell phone battery?

 As a bonus point, here are a few more things that can damage your phone battery.
 Using or charging your phone in extreme temperatures is bad for the battery.
 More adavanced phones will cut off the charging the process if the environment gets too hot or cold.

 Also, note that if you have used a phone for over two years, chances are that you have exceeded the full charge cycles, after which the battery begins to deteriorate.
 At that point, you either replace the battery or buy a new phone.